Great Rates! Monthly Payments Available

 If you rent your home beyond that threshold, you may not be able to collect on a claim if the unexpected should happen.
 A better choice would be to pick up bed-and-breakfast or hotel insurance that’s designed to protect against issues which typically arise from rental properties that are rented on a longer-term basis.

 Let Jones Group Insurance Services help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
-For our neighbors considering short- term- rental insurance in Marietta, Cobb County, Atlanta, Smyrna, Duluth, Roswell, GA. please consider calling, or sending us an online quote request!
+For our neighbors considering short- term- rental insurance in Acworth, Marietta, Atlanta, Smyrna, Duluth, Roswell, GA. please consider calling, or sending us an online quote request!